Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 4. Now you must activate your virtual environment by typing:
     - `venv\Scripts\activate` (Windows)
     - `source venv/bin/activate` (Linux)
-5. Install the reuired packages by typing `pip install -r requirements.txt` and press Enter
+5. Install the required packages by typing `pip install -r requirements.txt` and press Enter
 6. To verify the installation and see the installed packages, type `pip list`
 7. Starting working!